-Purpose: Federally mandated for institutions that receive federal funding, the research projects for compliance with the NIH Guidelines.
+Purpose: Fed

-IBC fulfills the institutional responsibility to provide local review and oversight of all forms of research utilizing recombinant DNA and synthetic molecules.
-The IBC will review recombinant DNA
+Federally mandated for institutions that receive federal funding, the IBC fulfills the institutional responsibility to provide local review and oversight of all forms of research utilizing recombinant DNA and synthetic molecules.
+The IBC will review recombinant DNA research projects for compliance with the NIH Guidelines.